Yoeri-z/mgen_cli/README.md

-# Model_generator
+# Mgen_cli
 ## introduction
-model generator is an easy to use command line tool that helps with making serializable models.
+mgen (model generator) is an easy to use command line tool that helps with making serializable models.
 Define your models in a yaml file and in one command it will generate the models for you
 ## usage
 This is how you can set up you project: